mmeents/CryptoAdvisor/README.md

 # Crypto Traders

+Sorry the apps are dead, jjxtra changed away from what was built and Poloniex stopped serving US customers so development halted.
+Solutions left for reference purposes only.

 Are Windows Desktop applications that allow you to trade faster, smarter.

 Key Features are Cost Averager, Click books to set price.
 Buy Sell Cancel operations.